theupdateframework/taps/tap14.md

 attacker is able to block access to a directory on the repository.
 This would mean that a client would use metadata from a previous specification version when performing an update.
-However, a client would be able to detect this attack using the `supported-versions` field listed in root metadata and signed with root keys.
+However, a client would be able to detect this attack using the `supported_versions` field listed in root metadata and signed with root keys.

 Clients that have previously used a repository will store the specification